 Important starter notes

-Meanwhile, under Pennsylvania law, Sarah has actually completed everything required for graduation except for one language arts credit.
-So, if she wanted to, she could start the process of getting a diploma once she has 120 hours of English study, and whether she applies to graduate early or not, if she does nothing else this year, she’s still fine.
+Meanwhile, under Pennsylvania law, Ashar has actually completed everything required for graduation except for one language arts credit.
+So, if he wanted to, he could start the process of getting a diploma once he has 120 hours of English study, and whether he applies to graduate early or not, if he does nothing else this year, he’s still fine.
 If you’d like to know more about what Pennsylvania requires for graduation among its homeschoolers, check out unschoolrules.com/pennsylvania.

 Our big plan for the year: Family Learning Journals